Stay safe with expert advice from Anonymous hackers and British Intelligence:

 7. Create backups to keep your files safe

 Nobody likes losing data, especially to ransomware (software that blocks access to your computer until you pay up).
 So you should back up your most important files to an offline, local drive.
-External hard drives and USB flash drives are cheap nowadays.
-And there’s software available to simplify the process of backing up to them.
+External hard drives and USB flash drives are And there’s software available to simplify the b.
 Cloud storage is another cheap and easy option.
 But it’s always safest to keep your most sensitive files in your own hands.

 8. Watch out for malicious physical devices

 You should never plug anything into your computer that you don’t trust.
-This includes USB sticks and jump drives--literally anything that attaches to your device.
+This includes USB sticks and jump drives, or anything else that attaches to your device.
 Programs might possibly infect your device and then extract your data without your knowledge.
 Viruses can also enter your system in milliseconds.

 9. Be careful with public WiFi

 You never know who else is on that coffee shop network or what their intentions might be.
 Someone could be snooping on your browsing behavior and online purchases.
 To stop them, use your phone’s mobile data to connect to the internet, or use public WiFi along with an anonymity service (see point 5 above).

 Hackers continuously update their methods, and the web can be a confusing place.

 Stay safe in the digital world

 Fraud, identity theft, blackmail.
 If you’re not careful online you could be an easy target for malicious hackers.
 You may even have been hacked already and not know about it.